 - The ultimate goal of Esotericism is to help people awaken spiritually.

 - A true positive change in the world is possible through the positive change of individuals.

 - Development of all spiritual qualities such as peace, love and wisdom is the by-product of the spiritual work.

 - Spirituality needs to be objective and practice-oriented in order to work, and not be based on senseless rules, beliefs and superstitions.

 - Spirituality should be free – it should never be a means to make a profit.

-If you wish to learn about courses in Montreal, activities in Burlington, or participate in practices on-line, send an e-mail to firstname.lastname@example.org
+If you wish to learn more about us, feel free to send an e-mail to email@example.com

 The image credit – on top left – Gilbert Williams http://www.gilbertwilliamsgallery.com/